dev-r4hul/pdfzip/README.md

-Here's an updated README for the `pdfzip` project.
-It includes detailed instructions on how to use it, along with an explanation of each command-line argument:

----

 # pdfzip

 A simple and efficient PDF compressor using Ghostscript.
 This tool allows you to compress PDF files with various levels of compression, making it ideal for reducing file sizes for storage or sharing.